Before your procedure, your anaesthetist will talk with you and examine you. He or she will want to know:

 Adverse effects and serious complications are rare.
 However, problems do sometimes occur and anaesthetists are specially trained to deal with these.

 As with all medical and surgical procedures, Anaesthesia is not without risk.
 Some patients wish to know exactly what the potential problems are.
-Due to the nature of illness and the human body, it is rarely possible to explain every conceivable risk – However – if you have specific concerns or questions it is vital that you raise these with your anaesthetist prior to your procedure.
+Due to the nature of illness and the human body, it is rarely possible to explain every conceivable risk – However – if you have specific concerns or questions it is vital that you raise these with the anaesthetist prior to your procedure.
 Some of the more common problems include dental injury, nerve injury and unusual reactions to medications.

-Your anaesthetist’s task is to make your visit to theatre as safe and comfortable as possible.
+The anaesthetist’s task is to make your visit to theatre as safe and comfortable as possible.